ministryofjustice/moj-frontend/docs/components/alert.md

 #### When not to use

-Do not use this component if the user does not need a warning.
+Do not use this component if the information is about something other than a warning.
 Select the [information alert](#information-alert) instead.

 ### Error alert